idealius/covid-sandbox/readme.md

 ### Superficial Bugs
-12/1/2020: Mobile footer displays partly off the footer gradient
+12/1/2020: Mobile footer displays partly off the footer gradient 1/13/2021: Sometimes dragging a region label doesn't update the pointing line position.
+This might be a bug in JSXGraph.
+It can be resolved by hovering over the label a few more times.

 ### Potential Enhancements
 Zoom out show letters for months instead of abbreviations - Added